 DEP Public Records.
 This course, developed by the Office of the General Counsel specifically for DEP employees, outlines certain public records issues that DEP employees may face.

 DEP Civil Rights Training.
-Released in July 2011, this course provide information on an employee's
+This course provides information on an employee's

 rights and responsibilities as defined by DEP Directives, Florida statues and federal laws.